mkushnir/mystrfun/README.md

 ## GET /stats/\<int:n\>

 Return the top _n_ words submitted to the _/wikipedia_ endpoint as an array of strings.
+Needs authentication.
 Example:

     GET /stats/2